fsjavier/bodega-claroscuro/README.md

 #### Wave WebAIM

-The WAVE WebAIM web accessibility tool was used during the dvelopment and for final testing of the website to check there were no accessibility problems.
+The WAVE WebAIM web accessibility tool was used during the development and for final testing of the website to check there were no accessibility problems.

 No errors were found, the only alert was due to redundant links.
 This was due to having the same links in the navigation bar and some other parts of the website (e.g. the link to home in the logo.).